Tuatha de Danann | Who Were They Really?

 Going back to the Danann, in order to win supremacy over Ireland, they had to fight against the existing ruling tribe, the Fir Bolg, in the First Battle of Moytura.

 During this encounter, the Danann High King Nuada Argetlam (pronounced Noo-tha Or-geth-lam) lost his arm.
 He survived, but was forced to give up his position, as a king could not be seen as anything less than ‘whole’, if he was to bring his people continued success.

 In an intriguing turn of events, the physician Dian-Cecht replaced the lost limb with a fully functional ‘arm of silver’.
 Later, Dian-Cecht’s son, Miach, also a physician, caused skin and flesh to grow over the metal arm.
 Thus ‘whole’ again, the kingship was restored to Nuada following the ousting of his replacement, the tyrant Bres.

-So here we have another case of strange, advanced (dare we say ‘alien’?) technology.
+So here we have another case of strange, advanced technology.
 Could this be the first ever prosthesis, a robotic arm built over four thousand years ago?
-Six million dollar man, eat your heart out!

-The Danann brought special equipment with them into Ireland, which were known as the Four Treasures/ Jewels of Eire (you might have heard of them; I wrote a book about them… ahem, just sayin’).
-These four magical talismans of great power were;
+The Danann brought special equipment with them into Ireland, which were known as the Four Treasures (or Jewels) of Eire.
+These four magical talismans of great power were:

 Also known in Irish as Claoimh Solais (pronounced Clee-uv Shull-ish).
 It was said to have been made by Uiscias in the northern city of Findias, and brought to Ireland by Nuada, and that no-one ever escaped from it once it was drawn against them.
 It is also described as a ‘glowing white torch’.
 The similarities to the imaginary light sabre are quite striking; could this sword have been some kind of futuristic laser weaponry?